 Also, supplementary technologies are now forming part of how investments are being opened up to broader pools of investors, and all CFOs surveyed indicated that they are actively monitoring how technology can deliver improved returns.
-Listen here for some practical examples of how AI is being used in private markets.

 With the speed at which AI and tech tools are developing, businesses will have to decide whether to make large investments in enhancing their technology infrastructure or to outsource them to a third party who has already invested in these areas.
 Among those surveyed as part of the Private Funds CFO report, 8 out of 10 of those who already outsource said outsourcing delivered opportunities for improvement in technology, service and access to expertise.